Andreea-Lita/Daily-Planner-App-/README.md

 -HTML: structures the basic layout and content of the application;
 -CSS: styles the visual appearance and responsiveness of the calendar;
 -JavaScript: powers the dynamic functionality of the app, including: event handling, data manipulation, local storage interactions;
--jQuery: implifies DOM manipulation and event handling;
+-jQuery: simplifies DOM manipulation and event handling;
 -Day.js: provides a lightweight and performant library for working with dates and times!
 Getting started:
 -Clone or download the project repository;